 Betting on Henley Royal Regatta

-Betting on the Henley Royal Regatta is really simple, as all of the races are head-to-head knock out competitions that are raced over a course of 1 mile and 550 yards.
-Some of the most popular races to bet on include:
+Betting on the Henley Royal Regatta is really straightforward, since all the races are simple head-to-head knockout competitions that the crews of rowers complete over the Thames course of 1 mile and 550 yards upstream.
+(Over the history of the event, the regatta course at Henley has changed a few times.)
+Some of the most popular races to bet on at Henley include:

 Grand Challenge Cup

-The oldest and the best-known event at the annual Henley Royal Regatta, it is also the one on which most money is placed on at the online bookmakers who offer odds on the regatta’s races.
+The oldest and the best-known event at the annual Henley Royal Regatta, this is also the one on which most money is placed on at the online bookmakers offering odds on the regatta’s races.
 A men’s eights race, it is open to male crews from all eligible rowing clubs.
 Dating back to 1839, it was originally called the Henley Grand Challenge Cup.

 Stewards’ Challenge Cup

-The Stewards Cup is the second oldest race at the Henley Royal Regatta, beginning in 1841.
+The Stewards' Cup is another highlight and the second oldest race at the Henley Royal Regatta, beginning in 1841.
 Originally a men’s coxed four event, in 1869 it became a coxless event.
-Open to all male crews from eligible rowing clubs, it's one of the most popular events at the Henley Royal Regatta both for spectators and punters.
+Open to all male crews from eligible rowing clubs, it's one of the most popular racing events at Henley Royal Regatta both for spectators and visitors as well as punters.

 Queen Mother Challenge Cup

-Another highly popular event for both spectators and punters, it is a men’s quadruple sculls event and is open to all crews from eligible clubs.
-Like the Stewards’ Challenge Cup and the Grand Challenge Cup, lots of money is bet on this race by punters across the world.
+Another highly popular event for both spectators and punters at Henley, this is a men’s quadruple sculls event and is open to all crews from eligible clubs.
+Like the Stewards’ Challenge Cup and the Grand Challenge Cup, punters across the world place a lot of money on this event.

 Ladies’ Challenge Plate

-Despite its name, this is actually a men’s eight-oared boat race.
+Despite its name, this Royal Regatta event is actually a men’s eight-oared boat race.
 It is open to all crews below the standard of the Grand Challenge Cup.
-A keenly contested race, its history goes back to 1845 when it was called the New Challenge Cup.
+A keenly contested event, its history at Henley goes back to 1845 when it was called the New Challenge Cup.

 Princess Royal Challenge Cup

-A women's single sculls race, the Princess Royal Challenge Cup is open to all female scullers to enter.
-The race in its current format began in 1997, although its history in other forms dates back to 1982.
+A women's single sculls racing event, the Princess Royal Challenge Cup is another highlight and open to crews of female scullers to enter.
+The race in its current format began relatively recently at Henley in 1997, although its history in other forms dates back to 1982.

 Remenham Challenge Cup

-The Remenham Challenge Cup is a woman’s eights event and is open to all female crews from eligible rowing clubs.
-The race was first held in 1998 and was originally called the Henley Prize but was renamed the Remenham Challenge Cup in honour of the President of the Remenham Cup Ian Rogers MBE who donated the race’s trophy.
+The Remenham Challenge Cup is a woman’s eights racing event and is open to all female crews from eligible rowing clubs.
+The race was first held Henley Royal Regatta in 1998 and was originally called the Henley Prize, but was renamed the Remenham Challenge Cup in honour of the President of the Remenham Cup Ian Rogers MBE, who donated the trophy for this racing event.

 Where to bet on the Henley Royal Regatta

-Although not all online bookmakers offer odds, the vast majority of the major sites do.
-We particularly recommend using the following sites to bet on the regatta:
+Although not all online bookmakers offer odds for Henley, the vast majority of the major sites do.
+Clearly, if you're betting on the racing at Henley Royal Regatta, it's important that you do so with a reliable operator.
+We particularly recommend using the following sites to bet on the regatta at Henley: